thalesflores/dotfiles/.dotfiles/README.md

 dotfiles config --local status.showUntrackedFiles no
 ```

 ### Running setup script

-The script `.config/setup.sh` is resposible to download all brew applications, setup `zsh` and it  plugins and theme.
+The script `.config/setup.sh` is responsible to download all brew applications, setup `zsh` and it  plugins and theme.
 In addition, the script will install vim, ASDF plugins and tools, and `elixir-ls` to be used on VIM

 To execute it, just run: